 Below is a state income tax navigation chart that allows you to easily pick the right route to either:

-State Income Tax Deadlines
+State Tax Deadlines and the IRS deadlines.

 Most states have the

-April 15, 2021 due date for
+April due date for

-eFileIT Now!
+eFileIT now!

-ONE State on Turbo or Block versus only $28.95 for
+ONE state on Turbo or Block

-ALL states at eFile.com!
+ALL states at eFile.com -

-You can use the eFile.com tax app to prepare your 2020 State Tax Returns online, however, with the exception of California, you can NOT eFile them without also eFiling the IRS return - even if you did eFile your 2020 Return already elsewhere.
-This is an IRS/State policy not an eFile.com policy.
+current tax year state tax returns online.
+With the exception of California, you can NOT e-file them without also e-filing the IRS return, even if you e-field your return already elsewhere.
+This is an IRS/state policy, not an eFile.com policy.
 Learn how to ONLY prepare one or more state returns on eFile.com!

 Click on the state map below and learn about how your state handles

-Click on the state map below and learn about how you can pay state taxes - in many cases online.
+Click on the state map below and learn about how you can pay state taxes - in many cases, online.
 Online state income tax payments can also serve as filing a state tax extension.
 See more above under "C."

 F: State Mailing Addresses

-We have links to State Mailing Addresses listed on each state page.
-Click on the map below for your state(s).
+We have links to state mailing addresses listed on each state page; click on the map below for your state(s).
 Once you are on the state page, look toward the bottom for the state mailing address.

 G: When to File a State Resident Return?

 Generally, if you reside in this state during a tax year, you will need to file a tax return.
-If you were a part-year resident of such a state, you will need to file one or more part-year resident return(s) if:
+If you were a part-year resident of a state, you will need to file one or more part-year resident return(s) if:

 - You moved from one state to another state - file a part-year resident tax return for both states- OR

-- You lived in multiple states - file a part-year resident return for each state
+- You lived in multiple states - file a part-year resident return for each state.

 When you prepare and e-file with eFile.com, we will help you report this information on your return by reporting your change of address during the tax interview.